William Dean Howells: Editorship and other literary pursuits

-The Howells returned to America in 1865 and settled in Cambridge, Massachusetts.
+Howells and his family returned to the United States in 1865 and settled in Cambridge, Massachusetts.
 He wrote for various magazines, including The Atlantic Monthly and Harper's Magazine.
 In January 1866, James Fields offered him a position as assistant editor at The Atlantic Monthly; he accepted after successfully negotiating for a higher salary, though he was frustrated by Fields' close supervision.

 Howells was made editor in 1871, after five years as assistant editor, and he remained in this position until 1881.
 In 1869, he met Mark Twain with whom he formed a longtime friendship.
 But his relationship with journalist Jonathan Baxter Harrison was more important for the development of his literary style and his advocacy of Realism.
 Harrison wrote a series of articles for The Atlantic Monthly during the 1870s on the lives of ordinary Americans.
 Howells gave a series of twelve lectures on "Italian Poets of Our Century" for the Lowell Institute during its 1870–71 season.

+In September 1885, Henry Alden, the senior editor at Harper's, asked Howell to consider writing a new literary column for the magazine, called the Editor’s Study.
+Following a successful pilot, Howells agreed to write the column, on the condition that he be allowed to overrule objections from editors and advertisers.
+In addition to literary reviews, he would write on such contentious topics as "the question of modern civilization", "sex in literature", the Dred Scott Case, "the rise of psychologism", "race-patriotism", and "international government".
+He wrote his last Editor’s Study column in March 1892, and shortly thereafter moved from Boston to New York to write for Cosmopolitan.
+After 1900, he would return to write the Editor's Easy Chair column for Harper's, which focused more explicitly on social issues.